webxos/macroslow/STARLINK/page_3.markdown

 - **Scalability**: Supports thousands of nodes for aerospace swarms or medical fleets.
 - **Auditability**: .mu receipts and SQLAlchemy logs ensure traceability.

+**Pro Tip:** Use CrewAI to automate testing: Define agents in .MAML.ml to validate end-to-end flows with `dunes crewai-test --workflow emergency-backup`.

 Proceed to **page_4.md** for aerospace use cases, including moon and Mars exploration with Starlink data relays.

-**Copyright:** © 2025 WebXOS Research Group.
-All rights reserved.
-Licensed under MIT with attribution to WebXOS.
-For inquiries: project_dunes@outlook.com.
+**Copyright:** © 2025 WebXOS.

-**Pro Tip:** Use CrewAI to automate testing: Define agents in .MAML.ml to validate end-to-end flows with `dunes crewai-test --workflow emergency-backup`.